 - Study Robert and learn the main points of content.

-- Take and pass the entrance examination (100 questions) to become a member of the National Association of Parliamentarians (NAP).
+- Take and pass the entrance examination (40 questions based on Robert’s Rules of Order Newly Revised in Brief, 2nd edition) to become a member of the National Association of Parliamentarians (NAP).

 - Take and pass the NAP examination to become a Registered Parliamentarian.